MicrosoftDocs/Virtualization-Documentation/tlfs.md

-The OS performs an EOI by atomically writing zero to the EOI Assist field of the virtual VP assist page and checking whether the “No EOI required” field was previously zero.
+The OS performs an EOI by atomically writing zero to the EOI Assist field of the virtual VP assist page and checking whether the “No EOI required" field was previously zero.
 If it was, the OS must write to the HV\_X64\_APIC\_EOI MSR thereby triggering an intercept into the hypervisor.
 The following code is recommended to perform an EOI: